Dealing with medium-sized businesses and larger Non-For-Profits (NFP’s) I often get asked the following questions:

 The following table compares the different aspects of the two solutions:

-Even though SharePoint Online may seem like the best option, it does require more discipline from employees to actually use it the way it’s intended and requires a full change management process as well.
+Even though SharePoint Online may seem like the best option, it does require more discipline from employees.
+They must be ready for full change o management process as well.

 Which document storage solution comes out on top?

 Even though SharePoint Online may seem like the best option, it does require planning, change management and discipline from employees to have it work the way you want it to work in your business.
-On the other hand, file servers make it easy to configure, store and access files and requires minimal effort in training staff to use it.
-Another option is for businesses to use SharePoint Online and file server together.
-This is because SharePoint Online is good for structuring and collaborating the way data and information is shared and file server is great for instant access to files, in particular more resource intensive ones such as video and design files.
-Ultimately, the decision as to which storage solution is the best, will come down to the individual requirements of your business.
+On the other hand, file servers make it easy to configure, store and access files and require minimal effort in training staff to use them.
+Another option is for businesses to use SharePoint Online and file servers together.
+First, SharePoint Online is good for structuring data and sharing information.
+On the other hand, a file server is great for instant access to files, in particular, more resource-intensive ones such as video and design files.
+Ultimately, the decision as to which storage solution is the best will come down to the individual requirements of your business.